 - A complex collaborative article constituting the first thorough comparison of Byzantine coins found in China, Scandinavia and India.
-We currently have a text of around 12,000 words and expect to have a text ready for submission by July 2020.
+Expected submission 2021.

 R. Darley, ‘The role of scholarly notices and journal articles in the western European imagining of ‘the Orient’, c.
 1550-1890’, to be submitted to Past & Present.

 - This is an article examines the development of ‘Oriental studies’ (broadly construed) in Europe and the USA, beginning with early editions of classical European texts about the east and concluding with a survey of who contributed to Oriental Studies journals up to 1890, examining changing demographics within the field of study.
-Anticipated for submission by February 2020.
+Anticipated for submission in 2021.